Give Us a Call 309-634-1983

 Who benefits from this?
 Who are your residents?

-• Potential residents are people that seek to get out of a toxic lifestyle or simply need to get off the street.
-We welcome women into MSH as family members that just need some time and encouragement to take care of their own security and family.
+• Potential residents are people who seek to get out of a toxic lifestyle or simply need to get off the street.
+We welcome women into MSH as family members who just need some time and encouragement to take care of their security and family.
 These women are not deficient or troubled; they simply need some assistance and love.
 If you know someone like this, read over our application as well as the Frequently Asked Questions page.
 We are a Christian shelter in Washington, IL.

 Safe Shelter Program for Single Moms